The Theresienwiese square: The most famous "meadow" in Germany

 - District: Ludwigsvorstadt

-- Key events: Oktoberfest, Spring Festival, Giant Flea Market, Oldtimer Festival, Winter Tollwood, Bavarian Central Agricultural Festival (Bavarian Central Agricultural Festival, every four years)
+- Location for events like: Oktoberfest, Munich Spring Festival, Giant Flea Market, Oldtimer Festival, Winter Tollwood, Bavarian Central Agricultural Festival (Bavarian Central Agricultural Festival, every four years)

 - Things to see and do: Bavaria statue and Ruhmeshalle, St. Paul's Church